-CIDA has been involved in Afghanistan for decades.
-Before 2002, CIDA's assistance was largely humanitarian, ranging between $10 and $20 million per year.
+Canada has been involved in Afghanistan for decades.
+Before 2002, Canada's assistance was largely humanitarian, ranging between $10 and $20 million per year.
 In 2002, in the wake of the 9/11 attacks on the United States and the subsequent defeat of the Taliban regime, Canada responded to Afghanistan's appeal for long-term development investments.

 Between 2002 and 2007, Canada committed approximately $100 million in aid annually for basic services, infrastructure, education, rural development, and the support of community development councils.

 In 2008, following the recommendations of the Independent Panel on Canada's Future Role in Afghanistan, Canada established six priorities for its engagement in Afghanistan and three signature development projects, while committing to direct up to 50 percent of its aid in Kandahar province.
-During that period, CIDA's work focused on supporting basic services, providing humanitarian assistance, and advancing democratic governance.
+During that period, Canada's international development work focused on supporting basic services, providing humanitarian assistance, and advancing democratic governance.

 On November 16, 2010, building on the experience gained during the last 10 years, the Government of Canada identified four key areas of focus to guide its work in Afghanistan until 2014: securing the future of children and youth; security, the rule of law, and human rights; regional diplomacy; and humanitarian assistance.

-During this time, CIDA will deliver programming in education, maternal and child health, human rights, and humanitarian assistance, with a focus on women and girls.
+During this time, Canada's international development projects will focus on education, maternal and child health, human rights, and humanitarian assistance, with an emphasis on improving the lives of women and girls.
 This renewed engagement builds on Canada's significant experience and investments in Afghanistan to date, supports Afghan-developed priorities, and sustains progress in key areas essential to Afghanistan's future.

 Canada's approach in Afghanistan post-2011 has a national focus concentrating on four key areas:

-- Investing in the future of Afghan children and youth through development programming in education and health
+- Investing in the future of Afghan children and youth through the implementation of development programs in education and health

 - Advancing security, the rule of law, and human rights through the provision of trainers for Afghan national security forces